AnupamaGupta01/kudu-1/_posts/2018-08-17-index-skip-scan-optimization-in-kudu.md

 The question is, can Kudu do better than a full tablet scan here?

 The answer is yes!
-Let's observe the column preceding the `tstamp` column (we will refer to it as "prefix column" and its specific value as "prefix key").
+Let's observe the column preceding the `tstamp` column.
+We will refer to it as the "prefix column" and its specific value as the "prefix key".
 In this example, `host` is the prefix column.
-Note that the prefix keys are sorted in the index and, all rows of a given prefix key are also sorted by the remaining key columns.
+Note that the prefix keys are sorted in the index and that all rows of a given prefix key are also sorted by the remaining key columns.
 Therefore, we can use the index to skip to the rows that have distinct prefix keys, and also satisfy the predicate on the `tstamp` column.
 For example, consider the query: